top of page

 Based on the card sort, my resulting site map should not be a shock.
 Look!
 Top-level navigation is centered around color.

 Because I was deep in the throes of gaining wine knowledge, I continued my research and defined the category filters for each PLP.
-(Yes, the crookedness bothers me too.
-More time!)

 This is how Robert will navigate.
 But what is he trying to do?
 Buy wine.
 That’s where my task flow comes into play.